 All tickets and convention merchandise are final sale.
 By registering you agree to our Code of Conduct.
-The cost for self-parking is $25 per vehicle and valet parking is $35 per vehicle.
-If you’ve pre-ordered convention t-shirts or convention package, you may pick up your item(s) on Saturday, November 2nd from 10 am-12 pm and from 10 am-4 pm on Sunday, November 3rd at Disney’s Paradise Pier ® Hotel in their Pacific Ballroom.
-Check-in for our Welcome Luau on Saturday, November 2nd will open at 6 pm at Disney’s Paradise Pier ® Hotel in their Pacific Ballroom.
-Doors will open for check-in for the convention and luncheon on Sunday, November 3rd at Disney’s Paradise Pier ® Hotel in their Pacific Ballroom at 9 am.
+The cost for self-parking (across the street) is $25 per vehicle and valet parking is $35 per vehicle.
+If you pre-ordered convention t-shirts or convention package, you may pick up your item(s) on Saturday, November 2nd from 10 am-12 pm and from 10 am-4 pm on Sunday, November 3rd at Disney’s Grand Californian Hotel® & Spa.
+Check-in for our Welcome Luau on Saturday, November 2nd will open at 6 pm at Disney’s Grand Californian Hotel® & Spa.
+Doors will open for check-in for the convention and luncheon on Sunday, November 3rd at Disney’s Grand Californian Hotel® & Spa at 9 am.
 Tickets are paperless.
-Park ticket(s) are not required to enter Disney’s Paradise Pier Hotel.
+Park ticket(s) are not required to enter Disney’s Grand Californian Hotel® & Spa.
 Tickets are non-transferable.
 Registered attendees will receive their appropriate wristband(s) upon check-in.
 Times, speakers, and topics are subject to change.
 There will be directional signage in the hotel to help show you where we’re located and we have a variety of things to do in our designated hallway all day!

 Please dress comfortably and bring items to help you feel comfortable.
 Please also make sure to view our speakers, topics, and times before you arrive.
-Handicap seating is available in the first two rows and we have designated space in front of those rows for wheelchair seating.
-Bathrooms are located on the same floor as the Pacific Ballroom, next to Disney’s PCH Grill, as well as on the second floor, just above our location.
-If you purchased tickets to our luncheon, the location in the Crystal Cove room and requires a separate wristband.
-If you do not plan to join our luncheon, Disney’s PCH Grill, Sand Bar, and Surfside Lounge are located on the property and Downtown Disney is a 5-minute walk or roll away.
-Here is a link to nearby restaurants: https://disneyland.disney.go.com/dining/
+ADA seating is available.
+Bathrooms are located down the hall from our location.
+If you purchased tickets to our luncheon, the location is next to our convention room and requires a separate wristband.
+If you do not plan to join our luncheon, Storytellers Cafe and Napa Rose are located on property, and Downtown Disney is located just beside our location.
+Here is a link to nearby restaurants.

 A note from our Executive Director: